-MOVIE REVIEW – PAIN & GAIN
+MOVIE REVIEW – EPIC

 In the end, Bay has a made a film struggling with the fact that it’s a Michael Bay film.
 It’s fun to watch the best parts peak through Bay’s usual main ingredient – excess.